 Libby Purves, author and broadcaster, is now President of The Arthur Ransome Society.
 She refers to Swallows and Amazons in at least one of her novels.

 Dame Ellen McArthur, yachtswoman and Patron of The Nancy Blackett Trust, claims that Arthur Ransome’s novels inspired her to sail.
 She gives Swallows and Amazons a good mention in her book Taking on the World.
 Ellen was portrayed by Suzanna Hamilton in a Stephen Sharkey play at a festival at the Southall Playhouse.
 Suzanna played Susan Walker in the 1974 film of Swalllows and Amazons.

 Sir Richard Branson often says how much he loved the book as a boy, describing it as, “a lovely kids’ adventure book.”
 He told The New York Times: “As a very young kid, I loved the Arthur Ransome novel Swallows and Amazons.
 It’s about a group of children having adventures in England.
 Now I read it to my grandkids.
 It’s a beautiful book.”
 I met Richard years ago when I worked on The Russell Harty Show.
-He later recognised me when I was filming in the street in Kensington months later, so perhaps he has watched the original film of Swallows and Amazons.
+To may amazement, he recognised me when I was filming in the street in Kensington months later, so perhaps he has watched the original film of Swallows and Amazons.

 John McCarthy, the journalist and keen sailor, made a radio programme called Paddling with Peter Duck, sailing Swallow, the dinghy featured in the 1974 film.
 You can sail her yourself via SailRansome.com

 Theresa May said she loves Swallows and Amazons.
 ‘When she was young she appears to have enjoyed reading… listing… Swallows and Amazons among her favourites.’
 Mirror and Daily Mail She gave a copy to Baroness Davidson, once leader of the Scottish Conservative Party.